Mintbase/Grants-Program/applications/Artivist.md

 Please include here

 - how you intend to use, enhance, promote and support your project in the short term, and
+If our application to Mintbase is accepted, we will continue to seek for support from the Creatives DAO and other resources to enable our non-technical team to spend more time building and engaging our community.
+- the team's long-term plans and intentions in relation to it.
+Our medium-term plan:
-This project focuses on the creation of an MVP.
+This project focuses on the **creation of an MVP**.
 With the completion of the MVP, we will undertake tests with potential users to address problems and propose solutions.
-We will then work towards the development of a Beta version of the dApp to be launched by mid-2023.
+With the MVP in hand, we will work towards the development of a **Beta version** of the dApp to be launched by mid-2023.
 We believe that the MVP will help us to get funding for the development of the Beta, which we calculate as having a total cost of around US$30.000,00.
 Besides the development of the dApp, we are committed to other aspects that will make Artivist possible as a product and as a service, namely the community engagement, which encompasses the creation of a solid social media campaing in different channels.
-- the team's long-term plans and intentions in relation to it.
+We will continue to seek for other funding sources to develop the non-technical aspects of our business and have estimated a budget of US$ 20.000,00 for social media plans, management, design and other jobs.
+Our long-term plan:
 Our long-term plan is to become a flagship web3 platform for social and environmental organizations, artists, and activist consumers looking for autonomy and transparency.

 ## Additional Information :heavy_plus_sign: